TaylorDarneille/SEI713/python/python-catcollector/05-many-to-many.md

     ...
 ```

+You'll notice that this line doesn't know what `CatToy` is if your `CatToy` class is below you `Cat` class.
+If you're running into this issues, swap the position of the two models in the file.

 That is really all we need to do to set up the relationship.
 But we have changed a model so we now need to generate some new migrations and run them.
 Open up a terminal and run these commands from your project folder:

 ```bash